Movements are necessary to push for change and expand our imagination of what is possible—but they are not easy to sustain.

 Activism is not glamorous work, and activists are not only tasked with maintaining their own will to fight against what feels like insurmountable odds; they must inspire others to join in a tumultuous political climate.

-In the past several years we have seen the rise of movements like Black Lives Matter, Standing Rock, the Women’s March and, most recently, #TheMajority, a coalition of organizations coming together to fight white nationalism in North America.
-While the protest of 40,000 people in Boston two weeks ago can capture the public imagination, the countless hours that go into planning and organizing protests—before and after the event—are rarely acknowledged.
+In the past several years we have seen the rise of movements like Black Lives Matter, Standing Rock, the Women’s March and recently #TheMajority, a coalition of organizations coming together to fight white nationalism in North America.
+While a protest of thousands of people can capture public imagination, the countless hours that go into planning and organizing—before and after the event—are rarely acknowledged.

 Activism is not paid or career work.
 It is heart work.
 Many are doing the work on top of full-time jobs, parenthood, school and other day-to-day realities.
 Some may just see a hashtag in front of a name or issue, but I see the emergency calls and round tables that go deep into the night.
 I see the fundraising platforms developed and media strategies formed.
 I see the literature created and goals and demands hashed out to form what becomes a years-long campaign.